alifpay/clean/README.md

-Clean Architecture on Golang.
+Clean Architecture in Go.
 Develop clean Go code that is easier to read, maintain, and test.

 ![Clean Architecture on Golang](/imgs/codestr.jpg)